JIKI-234/coffeeshop-site/README.md

 After improving up my skills, I decided to rebuild it from scratch to improve the design, structure, and user experience.

 > 🎬 Want to see how I rebuilt it from the ground up?
-> 👉 Visit my Youtube Channel (https://youtu.be/tgg5P7T9S40?si=nsrxTIfGhbDw8uLx) to watch the full rebuilding series!
+> 👉 [Visit my YouTube channel](https://youtu.be/tgg5P7T9S40?si=nsrxTIfGhbDw8uLx) to watch the full rebuilding series!

 🌐 Live Demo